Looking for things to do on a rainy day in Cornwall with the family? Look no further.

-Situated on Towan Beach in the centre of Newquay the Blue Reef Aquarium is always worth a visit.
+Situated on Towan Beach in the centre of Newquay, the Blue Reef Aquarium is always worth a visit.
 Learn more about the local marine species from the Cornish coast and see hundreds of tropical species in the gigantic ocean display complete with underwater tunnel. www.bluereefaquarium.co.uk/newquay

 Dairyland Farmworld (only 10 minutes drive from Sands)

 Dairyland Farm World is great especially for toddlers.
 From slides to nature trails, tractor rides and pony rides, to milking the cows, feeding animals and touring the museums this popular family attractions has so much to offer that your little ones will be kept happy for hours!
-If the weather’s not so good, don’t despair! – Dairyland also has a whole host of family fun all under cover including The Bull Pen, a massive indoor play centre, a tour of the milking parlour where you can take part in the milking of the cows.
-A must if your are on holiday with a toddler. www.dairylandfarmworld.com
+If the weather’s not so good, don’t despair! – Dairyland also has a whole host of family fun all undercover including The Bull Pen, a massive indoor play centre, a tour of the milking parlour where you can take part in the milking of the cows.
+A must if you are on holiday with a toddler. www.dairylandfarmworld.com

 Jungle Jacks Newquay (only 10 minutes drive from Sands)

 Head down to Jungle Jack's and let your little monkeys run wild.
 The purpose-built play-frame provides over 1,700 square feet of fun including challenging climbs, a rope bridge, our astra-glide slide, crafty crawl tubes and peekaboo bubble windows.
 Daredevils will love the super-fast racing slide and spiral tube. www.junglejacks.co.uk